Morningside Australian Football Club

 P.O.
 Box 59, Morningside, Queensland 4170

-Morningside has been a member of Brisbane’s elite football competition for over half a century but it took some time for the club to find its feet in the big time.
-Formed in 1947¹, the club did not qualify to participate in a finals series for seventeen years, but it was home nevertheless to a number of high quality players.
+Morningside has been a member of Brisbane’s elite football competition for almost seventy years but it took some time for the club to find its feet in the big time.
+Formed in 1947, the club did not qualify to participate in a finals series for seventeen years, but it was home nevertheless to a number of high quality players.
 Noel McGuinness, an automatic interstate team selection who won Grogan Medals in 1953 and 1954 and fell short by a single vote in 1955, was arguably the pick of these, but Brian Grienke, Keith Farnsworth, Henry Maguire and Terry Devery were other players of considerable quality.
 Major round involvement finally arrived in 1963 but the Panthers bowed out in the preliminary final, as they did again the following year.
 In 1965, however, the club at last came of age, annihilating Mayne in the grand final at the Gabba by 73 points.
 An era of supremacy seemingly beckoned but it was not to be.
 In fact, the Panthers failed even to contest the finals again for another five seasons.

 The 1970s was a barren decade at Morningside, at least in terms of premiership success.
 However, the club continued to produce and attract high quality players, like former Central District spearhead Gary Jones who topped the QAFL goalkicking list for three successive seasons (1974-5-6), another ex-South Australian in the form of 1974 Grogan Medallist Jeff Ebert, and numerous others, such as John Waddington, Ron Thomas and Barry Denny.